optimizedlearning/brachy/README.md

 ## Installing

 ### From pip
-You can now also `pip install brachy`!
+You can now `pip install brachy`!
 However, this will explicitly NOT install jax as the installation process for jax seems to differ depending on GPU vs CPU.
 You should install the appropriate jax version

 ### BU SCC setup instructions